Chandan-IITI/LMKAD/README.md

 1. To execute the above codes, simply open the above codes in MATLAB and run Main.m file.
 This code will generate results for Gaussian-Polynomial-Polynomial and Gaussian-Polynomial-Linear combination using linear sigmoid gating function for LMKAD.
 By changing the parameters, you can obtain the results for other combination of kernel and gating function.

-2. After executing the 'Main.m' file, two files, namely 'gpp_lsoft.mat' and gpl_lsoft.mat.
+2. After executing the 'Main.m' file, two files, namely 'gpp_lsoft.mat' and 'gpl_lsoft.mat'.

 3. Then execute 'Extract_all_results.m' file.
 It will yield results of all  mentioned datasets in the paper in the MATLAB workspace.